We do things a little differently than most farms here at Blue Moon Ranch.

 Our health régime has evolved to be a very minimalist one.
 After doing some research and hearing of sad reactions to traditional vaccines, I have eliminated CDT vaccines from our herd.
 We do have some exceptions, when gelding males, etc. But I am now spending more effort, time and money on enhancing the immune system of every animal here.
 We use herbs daily to assist with immune systems and feel that by eliminating stress from the herd as much as possible we can keep a very healthy herd with a minimum of drugs.

 Wormings are done when fecals test show the need for it.
 We test with the centrifuge method and rarely need to use worming drugs.
 A very healthy animal will have immunity to most parasite overloads, so again we put our effort into prevention.
+We are fortunate to live in an area where many parasites do not thrive.
+If you live in an area with warmer winters or humid summers, you might not be able to follow this plan.

 Why I no longer vaccinate: